 Lastly you will have to add your icons to your Xcode project.

 This is the second and last quiz to verify your knowledge about the two bonuses.

 Flat design is here to stay.
 It is new, exciting and a lot of fun.

 Teacher.
 Coder.
 Coffee drinker.
 I'm never more than a few inches away from something with an logo.

 iOS10, SpriteKit and Swift 3 expert... iOS, watchOS, tvOS and macOS game developer.

-Alex is a freelance developer since 2010.
+Alex is a freelance developer since 2011.
 He is the owner of the iOS game development studio Rebeloper.
 Rebeloper is the testing ground for all of his "rebel ideas".
 He likes to experiment with cutting edge development tools and monetization techniques.
-Alex is also great in Photoshop, After Effects, HTML5, CSS or almost anything you can throw at him.
-Recently he is a tvOS evangelist :)
+Alex is also great in Photoshop, After Effects or almost anything you can throw at him.
+Recently he is a Swift 3 evangelist :)

 Also he is the founder of an ambitious startup called: rebeloper.
 Here he teaches you how to make awesome iOS, watchOS, tvOS and macOS games that actually make you money.

 "I was born to code, design & monetize.
 I do those every day in the name of rebeloper"